tezedge/tezedge/drone_ci/README.md

 ```

-You can add as many *drone_runners* or *real_time_runners* as you wish.
+You can add as many *drone_runners* or *real_time_runners* as we wish.
 Please be aware of the *real_time_runners* hardware prerequisites talked about earlier in this readme.
 Note that the `drone_server` can also run a drone_runner

 ### 6. Run the ansible playbooks

-**Please keep in mind that you have to run these playbooks in this exact order**
+**Please keep in mind that we have to run these playbooks in this exact order**

-Once all the variables and hosts are set you can proceed to execute the ansible playbooks.
-Please double check that you can connect to the target hosts with public key authentication.
+Once all the variables and hosts are set we can proceed to execute the ansible playbooks.
+Please double check that we can connect to the target hosts with public key authentication.

 We use the `ansible-playbook` command to execute the playbooks.
 Here we provide a description for an example `ansible-playbook` command.
-Use the same user as the `target_hosts_user` you set in the variables.yml.
+Use the same user as the `target_hosts_user` we set in the variables.yml.
 ```
 $ ansible-playbook ./playbooks/docker_setup.yml --user dev --ask-become-pass -i ./inventory/hosts
                      |                              |          |                |